From link

 Connected knowledge: empathetic (why do you believe X?; what does this poem say to me?)

-vs. Separated knowledge: "objective analysis" (what techniques can I use to analyze this poem?)
+vs. Separated knowledge: "objective analysis" (what techniques can I use to analyze this poem?)- Contextual Relativism:

 All proposed solutions are supported by reasons;